fishnal/aws-notes/database-fundamentals/1 - ddb.md

 1 Write Capacity Unit allows you to store:
 - 1 record per second
 - Up to 1 KB in size (also rounded up, similar to RCUs)

+## Auto-Scaling for Read/Write Capacity Units

+RCUs and WCUs can be configured to auto scale with demand
+- Can configure to scale only RCUs, only WCUs, or both
+- Configure a target utilization
+	- When exceeded, more capacity units are increased
+	- When below this threshold, capacity units are decreased
+- Configure minimum and maximum provisioned capacity

+For each RCU and WCU, you can choose whether to apply these same auto-scaling settings to global secondary indexes

 # Queries